 - get out of breath doing the things you used to do without a problem

 - have any blood in your phlegm (sputum) or cough up blood

 - have a cough that is there most of the time or has changed

-- feel tired, you have lost your appetite or have weight loss
+- have lost your appetite or have weight loss

-- have persistent chest infections or a chest infection that doesn't get better
+- have ongoing chest infections or a chest infection that doesn't get better

-These symptoms might not mean you have cancer but it is important to get them checked by a doctor.
+These symptoms may not be due to cancer but it is important to get them checked by a doctor.

 Anne: I’m Anne Long, I live in Thornby.
 My husband died from lung cancer 36 years ago.
 I was diagnosed 9 years ago.

 I was just brushing my teeth one morning and I saw this tiny thing in my sputum and I thought that shouldn’t be there.

 So I went to see my doctor and she said, oh don’t worry about it I’ll send you for an x-ray.
 Which she did, and it came back that I had a shadow on my lung.